Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 The HOT or OSM Tasking Manager is frequently referred to as **TM2,** as a shorthand for Tasking Manager, version 2.

 ## Logging in & Access Levels
 The first thing to understand is access level.
 All access to TM2 is authorized through <https://www.openstreetmap.org>.
-You will need an OpenStreetMap (OSM) account.
+To access TM2 you will need an OpenStreetMap (OSM) account.
 Once you have this account visit <http://tasks.hotosm.org/> and click **Login to OpenStreetMap**, which will refer you back to the OSM page where you can authorize the Tasking Manager to have limited access to your OSM account.

 ### Access Levels within the OSM Tasking Manager
 The OSM Tasking Manager has three user access levels:
 -  **User** - The most basic level.
 The user is able to login to TM2 and use its functionality to find and select a mapping project and work on it.
 This level of usage is fully described in [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager/).
-Note that some projects, such as those in the draft (i.e. unpublished) state are not visible to users.
+Note that some projects, such as those in draft (i.e. unpublished) state are not visible to users.
--  **Project Manager** - Project managers are endowed with privileges to create & update projects within TM2.
+-  **Project Manager** - Project managers are endowed with privileges to create and update projects within TM2.
 -  **Administrator** - Administrators have access that allows them to manage access levels of users within TM2.
-You will need Project Manager access to create new projects using TM2.
+You will need Project Manager Access level to create new projects using TM2.

 ## Initiate a new Project within TM2